atata-framework/atata.io/examples/finding-hidden-element.md

 ---
 layout: article
 title: Finding Hidden Element
-description: How to find hidden element on page object or popup.
+description: How to find hidden control/element on a page.
 ---

 {{ page.description }}